Blackbeard: Blackbeard

 Blackbeard, as pictured within Charles Johnson's A General History of the Pyrates.
 The first image is a 1724 depiction by Benjamin Cole, the second is from 1725.

 On 28 November 1717 Teach's two ships attacked a French merchant vessel off the coast of Saint Vincent.
 They each fired a broadside across its bulwarks, killing several of its crew, and forcing its captain to surrender.
 The ship was La Concorde, a large French Guineaman registered in Saint-Malo and carrying a cargo of slaves.
 This ship had originally been the English merchantman Concord, captured in 1711 by a French squadron, and then changed hands several times by 1717.
-Teach and his crews sailed the vessel south along Saint Vincent and the Grenadines to Bequia, where they disembarked her crew and cargo, and converted the ship for their own use.
+Teach and his crews sailed the vessel south along Saint Vincent and the Grenadines to Bequia, where they disembarked her crew and captive cargo, and converted the ship for their own use.
 The crew of La Concorde were given the smaller of Teach's two sloops, which they renamed Mauvaise Rencontre ("Bad Meeting"), and sailed for Martinique.
 Teach may have recruited some of their slaves, but the remainder were left on the island and were later recaptured by the returning crew of Mauvaise Rencontre.

 Teach immediately renamed La Concorde as Queen Anne's Revenge and equipped her with 40 guns.
 By this time Teach had placed his lieutenant Richards in command of Bonnet's Revenge.
 In late November the same year, near Saint Vincent, he attacked the Great Allen.
 After a lengthy engagement, he forced the large and well-armed merchant ship to surrender.
 He ordered her to move closer to the shore, disembarked her crew and emptied her cargo holds, and then burned and sank the vessel.
 The incident was chronicled in the Boston News-Letter, which called Teach the commander of a "French ship of 32 Guns, a Briganteen of 10 guns and a Sloop of 12 guns."
 It is not known when or where Teach collected the ten-gun briganteen, but by that time he may have been in command of at least 150 men split among three vessels.